MDAnalysis/membrane-curvature/README.md

 ## Usage

-### With the Fourier method
+### Fourier method (default)

-This is a quick example on how to run MembraneCurvature with the default surface method (Fourier):
+We can calculate membrane curvature using the Fourier surface method by omitting `surface_method`, or by setting `surface_method='fourier'`.
+In this example, we use the PO4 beads in the upper leaflet as reference:

 ```python
 import MDAnalysis as mda